All 241 Jokes in Top Secret!: The Greatest of All the Zucker, Abrahams and Zucker Movies

 32. The East German Women’s Olympics team:

-1. The code phrases for Agent Cedric and the blind souvenir vendor:
+1. The code phrases for Agent Cedric and the Blind Souvenir Vendor:

 Agent Cedric: “Do you know any good white basketball players?”